RTEMS/rtems-docs/c-user/config/scheduler-general.rst

     The default value is 255.

 VALUE CONSTRAINTS:
-    The value of this configuration option shall be an element of {3, 7, 31, 63, 127, 255}.
+    The value of this configuration option shall be equal to 3, 7, 31, 63, 127,
+    or 255.

 DESCRIPTION:
     For the following schedulers